 After treatment for neuroblastoma ends, talk with your child’s doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and medical tests to monitor your child’s recovery for the coming months and years.
 All children treated for cancer, including neuroblastoma, should have life-long, follow-up care.

-The child’s family is encouraged to organize and keep a record of the child’s medical information.
-That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-The doctor’s office can help you create this.
+The child’s family is encouraged to organize and keep a record of the child’s medical information so that, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
+The doctor’s office can help you compile this.
 This information will be valuable to doctors who care for your child during his or her lifetime.
 ASCO offers cancer treatment summary forms to help keep track of the cancer treatment your child received and develop a survivorship care plan once treatment is completed.

 After-treatment care for children treated for neuroblastoma includes the following.
 Always talk with your child’s doctor for more information.